 Pillar article -> social fragments -> email insight -> sales script -> AI-assisted FAQ -> service page update

+The brand either coordinates this movement or becomes fragmented by it.
 Google’s guidance on helpful, reliable, people-first content is a useful discipline here.
 The point is not to publish more because the calendar is hungry.
-The point is to create material that helps real people understand, decide, and trust.
+The point is to create material that helps real people understand, decide, and trust — once — and then to let that single act of clear thinking travel everywhere it is needed.

-Part II: Public Signals and Private Rooms
+Public Signals and Private Rooms

 The operating system must assign each channel a job: